smhanov/zwibserve/README.md

 ```

+### Step 3: Build and run
-run `go build` and the server will be compiled as `main`.
+Run `go build` and the server will be compiled as `main`.
 It will run on port 3000 by default but you can change this in the main() function above.

+## Architecture
 Architecturally, It uses gorilla websockets and follows closely the [hub and client example](https://github.com/gorilla/websocket/tree/master/examples/chat)

 A hub goroutine is responsible for keeping a collection of document IDs.
 Each